recommend-games/blog/content/posts/debiased_rankings/index.md

 - {{% game 521 %}}Crokinole{{% /game %}}, {{% game 188 %}}Go{{% /game %}} and {{% game 5 %}}Acquire{{% /game %}} (too old).

 Those are the highest ranked exclusions.
 While it's definitely sad to miss out on those and some other games, they make up only 2% of the top 1000 games on BGG, so I feel it's a reasonable tradeoff.

+# Conclusion

+So that's a wrap on our quest for debiased rankings.
+It's important to remember that *bias* isn't a negative term in this context – we're simply interested in the tendencies that pertain to the BGG user ratings.
+By not just considering a single feature like age or complexity, but throwing those two as well as playing time, game type and cooperative into one model, we hope to explain the way those features influence rating beyond mere correlations.
+If you're interested in the mathematical background to this method, I highly recommend the [article](https://matheusfacure.github.io/python-causality-handbook/05-The-Unreasonable-Effectiveness-of-Linear-Regression.html) I've already mentioned above.